-Members of the Sediment Transport Modeling Lab at the Virginia Institute of Marine Science (VIMS) conduct research to improve our ability to quantify and predict sediment transport on continental shelves over a variety of temporal and spatial scales.
+Members of the Sediment Transport Modeling Lab at the Virginia Institute of Marine Science (VIMS) conduct research to improve our ability to quantify and predict sediment transport on continental shelves and in estuaries over a variety of temporal and spatial scales.
 We are involved in interdisciplinary projects and large experiments with field oceanographers and geologists.
 A recent focus has been coupling sediment transport models with ecological and geochemical models.
 Current research projects include efforts to:

 We are also active in a group of oceanographers and geologists who are working to develop a community sediment transport model by developing and testing numerical models that account for sediment transport and oceanographic circulation, and couple sediment transport to biogeochemical models.

 Graduate Research Opportunities

 We invite inquiries from students interested in studying sediment dispersal in coastal environments.
 Potential research topics include analysis of sediment redistribution offshore of rivers in Myanmar, and the impacts of resuspension on geochemistry in the Gulf of Mexico and mid-Atlantic Bight.
 The research will involve analysis and development of numerical models of sediment transport, written and oral communication skills, and possibly field work.
 For more information, contact [[ckharris,Dr. Courtney K. Harris]], and review the information for prospective students at VIMS.